capablemonkey/dwolla-devportal/app/guides/transfer-money-between-users/06-create-transfer.md

 # Step 6: Create a transfer

-[Create a transfer](https://docsv2.dwolla.com/#transfers) by specifying Joe Consumer’s funding source as the source and Jane Merchant’s funding source as the destination.
+[Create a transfer](https://docsv2.dwolla.com/#transfers) by specifying Joe Buyer’s funding source as the source and Jane Merchant’s funding source as the destination.

 ```ruby
 require 'dwolla_swagger'